nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: People tried to build a tower to get to God, but one day, He would come
+  intro: God makes a promise to Abraham.
+God always keeps His promises, but
-    down to us instead!
-You can read this story in Genesis 11:1-9.
+    sometimes we have to wait for them.
+You can read all about what happened to Abraham in Genesis 12-21.
-  video: CW-NXNzdZhM
+  video: NdqrwGJYePQ
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020